robwells21032/Broker-Research/Strictly_Financials_Presentation.md

 > <https://www.wsj.com/articles/no-headline-available-1394061989>

 Wall Street Journal reporters Jean Eaglesham and Rob Barry reported about problems and gaps in this database.
-In their March 5 2014 article, Eaglesham and Barry compared BrokerCheck records to state regulators’ records and court filings and found that more than 1,600 brokers had bankruptcies or criminal charges that weren’t reported by FINRA.
+In their March 5, 2014 article, Eaglesham and Barry compared BrokerCheck records to state regulators’ records and court filings and found that more than 1,600 brokers had bankruptcies or criminal charges that weren’t reported by FINRA.

 ![](images%20-%20storage/NYT%20expunge.png)

 > <https://dealbook.nytimes.com/2013/06/10/a-rise-in-requests-from-brokers-to-wipe-the-slate-clean/>

+Susan Antilla of The New York Times has done some excellent reporting on BrokerCheck problems.

 ------------------------------------------------------------------------